Had we but world enough and time

 The Global Carbon Project says that, in order to have a good chance of keeping below 2°C, the emissions of CO2 from 2017 onwards must be below the CO2 quota of 816 tonnes, often called the remaining CO2 budget.

 According to the Carbon Budget 2016, total global emissions of CO2 in 2015 were 41.9 GtCO2 – it won’t be much different in 2017.
 The graph below shows two reductions scenarios.
 The first is a yearly reduction of 1.0 Gt CO2, this is a rate that, on average, just exceeds the most optimistic of the IPCC’s scenarios for CO2 emissions.
 (That’s called RCP2.6).
 The second describes CO2 emissions falling by half that rate, i.e. 0.5 Gt CO2/year.

-I despair for democracy when ignorant people say the climate will be OK when we have:
+Should we despair when people say the climate will be OK when we have?

 Kill My world as little as you can

 And leave that corned beef in the can

 Kill My world as little as you’re able

 And eat the horse that’s in your stable.